• Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

 Picture by Authority Dental under CC 2.0 license

-There are certain products you should avoid when cleaning your denture.
-You should not use products that are too abrasive as they can scratch the acrylic.
+There are certain products you should avoid when cleaning your dentures.
+You should not use products that are too abrasive, as they can scratch the acrylic.
 You should also not use hard toothbrushes or regular toothpaste for the same reason.
-Household bleach is also definitely no-no. If you are unsure how to clean your dentures, find a dental technician in your city to get professional assistance.
+Household bleach is also definitely a no-no. If you are unsure how to clean your dentures, find a dental technician in your area for professional assistance.

 Lastly, while you can use warm water to rinse and clean your denture, never use hot water or boiling water.
-Heat will melt the acrylic and cause your denture to warp in shape.
+Heat can melt the acrylic, causing your denture to warp.

 To prevent your dentures from staining, you should avoid foods or drinks that cause natural teeth to stain.
 This includes wine, coffee, and tea, among other things.
 If you do consume these things, always rinse your dentures with water when you are finished.